rusnuker/winapi_undocumented/shell32_Control_RunDLL.md

 ```
 BOOL Control_RunDLL // Is it really bool?
 It always returns 1
 (
-  HWND hWnd, // A handle to a parent window.
-If this parameter is NULL, the DLL has no owner window.
+  HWND hWnd,
   HINSTANCE hInstance, // An instance handle of the DLL (???).
 Always (?)
 NULL.
   LPCSTR lpCmdLine, // CPL file name (file path) and arguments separated by a comma.
   int nCmdShow // Show state.
 Leave to NULL.
+)

+STDAPI_(void) // I was right, it returns NOTHING
+Control_RunDLL
+(
+  HWND hwndStub, // A handle to a parent window.
+If this parameter is NULL, the CPL has no owner window.
+  HINSTANCE hAppInstance, // Always NULL
+  LPSTR pszCmdLine, // A (full) path to the CPL file.
+  int nCmdShow // This thing travels across multiple function calls, and eventually being passed to ShellExecuteEx.
+BUT IT DOESN'T MAKE ENY SENSE.
+LEAVE TO NULL
 )
 ```
 ## Calling